FREQUENTLY ASKED QUESTIONS

 There is a big difference between the lowest price and the best deal.
 DuraSeal completely eliminates the effort and expense of top coats, providing the lowest annualized cost of protection whether you are in your home for next five years or the next 25 years – guaranteed!

-DuraSeal uses a patented product developed over fifty years ago.
+DuraSeal uses a proprietary product developed decades ago.
 The silicone-based sealant seals wood and concrete from the inside-out, eliminating the expansion and contraction resulting from the absorption and evaporation of moisture.

 The original product was used for highways and bridges in Canada, where the frequent freeze/thaw cycles would wreak havoc on concrete.
-It took about thirty years to make its way from municipal projects to commercial use and eventually down to residential application from approved applicators like DuraSeal.
+It took about thirty years to make its way from municipal projects to commercial use and eventually down to residential application with DuraSeal’s professional installation.

 DuraSeal’s permanent protection differs from top coats in a couple of different ways: